Posted on

 Work Expands to Fill the Time You Give It

 This isn’t about laziness.
-It’s about human nature.
+It’s human nature.
 When time feels abundant, urgency disappears.
 Without urgency, focus becomes optional.
 You start polishing things that don’t matter, double-checking decisions that were already good enough, and drifting into distractions that feel harmless in the moment.
-The task grows, not in substance, but in perceived importance and unnecessary detail.
+The task grows not in substance, but in perceived importance and unnecessary detail.

 Think about how differently you approach a deadline that’s tomorrow versus one that’s a month away.
 When the deadline is close, you cut through the noise.
 You make decisions faster.
 You focus on what actually matters.
 You strip away anything that doesn’t move the work forward.
 But when you have a month, you give yourself permission to wander.
 You tell yourself you’re being thorough, but often you’re just stretching the process to match the time.